 1. Purpose of procedures

 This document is to be read in conjunction with the Policy Framework – Governing Policy.
-It sets out steps to operationalise the Policy Framework – Governing Policy, and outlines processes for the management of the policies and processes throughout their lifecycle.
+It sets out steps to operationalise the Policy Framework – Governing Policy, and outlines processes for the management of the policies and procedures throughout their lifecycle.

 2. Scope and application